 The interface is that of a traditional note-taking app, with notebooks and notes organized in the left column.
 You can also organize notes using tags, and you can clip articles from the web using the web clipper.
 The main editor is in Markdown, but there's an optional rich text editor if you're not comfortable with that.
 There's also support for opening notes in external apps, so if you've got a favorite Markdown editor, you can use that instead.

-It's the most robust open-source option we found, and there's support for importing notebooks from Evernote.
-I recommend it if you're looking for a OneNote alternative and want full control over your notes.
+It's the most robust open source option I found, and there's support for importing notebooks from Evernote.
+I recommend it if you're looking for a OneNote alternative for Mac and want full control over your notes.

 Joplin pricing: Free